 If you haven’t already, sign into the Google Search Console and set up your website for monitoring.
 Make sure to set up email alerts, so you are notified if and when Google notices something wrong with your website.
 The Google Search Console will let you know if:

 - Malware has been detected on your website

 - Your site has received a manual penalty from Google

 Using this alongside Google Analytics can help to get a better look at the big picture of your website activity.

 Your site speed is a major ranking factor.
 You can use a number of tools like PageSpeed Insights and Pingdom to check how quickly your pages are loading.
 Keep in mind that 47% of users expect a page to load in two seconds or less, and 40% will abandon sites that take longer than three seconds to load.

-If your site is slowing down and you’re not sure why, you should turn to crawling software like Screaming Frog to see if you can find anything that looks suspicious.
+If your site is slowing down and you’re not sure why you should turn to crawl software like Screaming Frog to see if you can find anything that looks suspicious.
 If you can’t find anything that could be causing the problem, your site may be a victim of forceful crawling.
 This causes a heavy server load, meaning your site will slow down, and possibly even crash.